Hyperflux: Pruning Reveals Importance: Hyperflux method

 where \(\gamma\) is a scalar used to control sparsity and \(d\) the total number of weights in the network.
-Any reference about an increase, decrease, value or scheduler of pressure will refer to \(\gamma\).
+Any reference about an increase, decrease, value, or scheduler of pressure will refer to \(\gamma\).
 The pressure term yields a constant gradient \(\frac{\gamma}{d}\) with respect to each \(t_i\) parameter, independent of their current value.

-In Appendix \ref{appendixsecsub:hyperflux_mechanics}, we analyze Hyperflux mechanics in more detail, and show that a weight will be regrown only if the average flux is greater than the pressure for the training interval in which the weight is pruned.
-Since flux only exists if weights encode meaningful information, we begin pruning by initializing the network with \textit{pretrained weights}.
+Unlike other methods which choose to apply custom pruning schedules \citep{evci2020rigging, frankle19lottery, liu2021sparse}, we let the interaction between \(L_{-\infty}(t)\) and \(\mathcal{G}^+_i(\omega, \mathcal{T})\) decide which weights get pruned and therefore have their fluxes uncovered.
+We compare to \citep{molchanov2017pruning, lee2019snip}, and emphasise the difference from Taylor-based methods in Appendix \ref{app:flux_saliency}.